Read Time: 3 Minutes

 - Cybercriminals find it easy to spot vulnerabilities in the code.

 Our Security Advisor, Sean Sullivan, refers to Flash as the low-hanging fruit.
 It’s the easiest software to exploit these days and get a big return.

-When the firm was hacked, at least two Flash zero day vulnerabilities were among the leaked data.
+When the firm was hacked, at least two exploits for Flash zero day vulnerabilities were among the leaked data.
 To say the top exploit kit makers were quick to react would be putting it mildly.